Still Waters™ Clematis flowers

 This extraordinary variety produces large, icy violet-blue flowers with contrasting dark red stamens; easy to grow, and perfect for garden walls, trellises, fences and containers; a great conversation piece

 Still Waters™ Clematis features delicate silvery blue star-shaped flowers with lavender overtones, dark red eyes and violet streaks at the ends of the branches from late spring to late summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Still Waters™ Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.